 The issues were exacerbated as the Seahawks neared their opponent’s goal line.

-the issues really showed up when Seattle neared an opponent’s goal line.
 The Seahawks had 43 rushes for a total of 46 yards with two touchdowns inside an opponent’s 20-yard line this season.
 Seattle’s running backs had just 17 yards on 34 carries with no touchdowns and one converted first down inside the 20.

 Inside the 10-yard line, the Seahawks had a total of 23 carries for zero yards and two 1-yard Wilson touchdown runs.